IlyaLab/CellReprogramming/README.md

 2. Run full_network_constructBNs.sh from command line,
 Configurable parameters
+Attractors_folder=The folder where the BN construction algorithm  will find attractors output_folder=The folder where results from BN construction algorithm be saved. num_bns= Number of times the BN construction algorithm will run.
+n_sets=Number of attractor sets

+3. Run sampled_network_constructBNs.sh from command line,
+Configurable parameters
- Attractors_folder=The folder where the BN construction algorithm  will find attractors output_folder=The folder where results from BN construction algorithm be saved. num_bns= Number of Boolean networks that the BN construction algorithm will build.
+Attractors_folder=The folder where the BN construction algorithm  will find attractors output_folder=The folder where results from BN construction algorithm be saved. num_bns= Number of times the BN construction algorithm will run. n_sets=Number of attractor sets

+4.Run PrepareDataForPlots.jl from command line.
+DelimitedFiles,DataFrames, FileIO, JLD2,Statistics are the required packages
+Configurable parameters
+n_genes=number of genes
+shift_result_folder, steady_state_correlation_folder, cell_state_probability_folder are the folders where the probablity shift from departure to destination states, correlation between steady state probability distribution of full and sampled networks, attractor probabilities will be stored.